 Perfumes, aka “fragrances”, do not have to be disclosed in either your food, or personal care products.
 According to the FDA website, they are supposed to be safe: “The law does not require FDA approval before they go on the market, but they must be safe for consumers when they are used according to labeled directions, or as people customarily use them.
 Companies and individuals who manufacture or market cosmetics have a legal responsibility for ensuring that their products are safe and properly labeled.”7

 So that means that you are trusting the manufacturer to have your best interest at heart, as clearly the FDA has little to do with making sure your products are safe, other than informing the manufacturer that they are to be in compliance with the paragraph above.
-It means that adding synthetic chemicals can just be listed as “artificial flavor” and you don’t know what you’re really putting in your body.
+It means that adding synthetic chemicals can just be listed as “artificial flavor” or even “natural flavor” and you don’t know what you’re really putting in your body.
 And more importantly, if a chemical is deemed safe in a small quantity, but this chemical is found in four different products, and the person uses each product three times a day, are they now applying a chemical at 12 times the safe amount on their body?
 How would one be able to determine that if neither the chemical nor the amount is provided to the consumer?
 No one knows, and even worse, no one can know.

 Lastly, as mentioned earlier, some ingredients do not have to be listed to identify what they are from.
 For example, according to the FDA: “How are spices, natural flavors or artificial flavors declared in ingredient lists?